"InPeace Flow"

 What I Learned

 Designing for physiology requires removing friction, not adding features.
+The interface works by reducing choices and guiding users step by step through recovery.

 Final Reflections